IBM/real-time-payments-chatbot/README.md

-# Real-Time Payments with Chatbot
+# Create a chatbot for real-time payments

 In this code pattern, we will use IBM Cloud services to create a Node.js web application featuring a chatbot to send payments and provide account information.
 The Real-Time Payments service is used to manage user accounts and recipients, and to initiate payments.
 The Watson Assistant service will be used to create a dialog for the chatbot, which will process user's requests.
 The Natural Language Understanding service will enhance the chatbot capabilities to identify entities.